analogdevicesinc/msdk/Examples/MAX78002/I2C/README.md

 This example uses the I2C Master to read/write from/to the I2C Slave.

+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

+- For a "quick-start" or for first-time users see ["Getting Started"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#getting-started)
+- See ["Development Guide"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#development-guide) for a detailed reference.

+### Project-Specific Build Notes

+(None)

 ## Required Connections

 -   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.